abdallah197/llama2-from-scratch/README.md

 data_args = DataArgs(filepath='new_dataset.txt')
 ```

-I adjustd the model original HP to fit my compute.
+I adjusted the model original HP to fit my compute.
 Here's a summary of the main configuration settings:

 - Model Dimensionality: 2048
 - Number of Transformer Layers: 32